peetklecha/oodux/README.md

 	}

 	selectRandomPet(){
-		return this.update({current: this._pickRandomPet()})
+		return this.setCurrent(this._pickRandomPet())
 	}

 ```

 ### Immutable Editing Helpers

-Cletus comes with a handful of immutable editing helper functions.
-Cletus will also automatically create magic instance methods (with corresponding action types, creators, and static dispatching methods) for each property on your state, depending on the type of its initial value.
+Cletus comes with a handful of immutable editing helper functions, like `this.add` seen above.
+Cletus will also automatically create magic instance methods (with corresponding action types, creators, and static dispatching methods) for each property on your state, depending on the type of its initial value; `this.setCurrent` seen above is an example of that.
 See the API for details.

 ### Async Actions